vch-institute/blackhole/README.md

 2. Don't use funky characters and spaces in your file names, these cause trouble because of differences in Mac/Windows systems.
 3. Always pull before you push in case someone has done any work since the last time you pulled - you wouldn't want anyone's work to get lost or to have to resolve many coding conflicts.
 ⋅⋅* Any and all errors you encounter are indeed your own fault for not following this simple process.
 I will be coding and updating this repository everyday.
 Pull Push.

-*Unofficial "Rules"*

-1. If for any reason, you seem to have an issue with something and don't want to file an issue.
-Please contact me directly.
-⋅⋅* I will not be offended or upset. *Discord:Div3y3z#1878*
-2. If you decide to use my work, stop by for a while and chat.
-Id love to hear your ideas.
-Common Courtesy.
-..* I am more than willing to branch this off once a login and UX system is implemented which can train the Solr servers using PiPy's SolrPy using the machine learning.
-...* You want to be around for that!
-Trust me.
-3. This is my work, my code, my time invested.
-If you decide to fork it, remember this is being sent to [https://www.copyright.gov/registration/] and I retain the rights to this work.
-4. All third party components and additions will be credited as contribution and distributed as a library pack as long as the _content creators_ agree *100%* that this is okay.
-..* If you feel I have used some of your open sources content and you do not want me to, just contact me privately.
-I will be glad to abide by your wishes.
 ...* Due to the Open Source nature of this planet right now, I feel a Fair Use Act Notice is justified.
 ---